Megyn Kelly Lands ‘Exclusive Interview’ With Woman Fired Over ABC Anchor’s Jeffrey Epstein Hot Mic Clip

-Former Fox News and NBC News personality Megyn Kelly teased a return to journalism Friday in an Instagram post claiming that she’s landed an exclusive interview with the woman allegedly fired by CBS News.
-The woman is accused of leaking a hot mic video of ABC anchor Amy Robach, in which Robach spoke about her unaired reporting on Jeffrey Epstein.
+Former Fox News and NBC News personality Megyn Kelly teased a return to journalism Friday in an Instagram post claiming that she landed an exclusive interview with the woman allegedly fired by CBS News.
+The woman was accused of leaking a hot mic video of ABC anchor Amy Robach, in which Robach spoke about her unaired reporting on Jeffrey Epstein.

-“Hey guys, it’s me, Megyn Kelly,” the former Megyn Kelly Today anchor says in the Instagram video posted at about 9 a.m.
+“Hey guys, it’s me, Megyn Kelly,” the former Megyn Kelly Today anchor said in the Instagram video posted at about 9 a.m.
 Friday.
 “I’m here on my set where we just shot a really interesting interview.
 Have you been following this story about the Amy Robach hot mic moment at ABC?
 She was caught talking about how she had the Epstein story three years ago but ABC wouldn’t air it.”

-Earlier this week week, as The Inquisitr previously reported, a right-wing advocacy group known as Project Veritas published video of Good Morning America and 20/20 anchor Amy Robach speaking to someone off camera at ABC News, clearly frustrated, claiming that she had the story about late sex offender Jeffrey Epstein’s alleged crimes as far back as three years ago.
+Earlier this week, as The Inquisitr previously reported, a right-wing advocacy group known as Project Veritas published video of Good Morning America and 20/20 anchor Robach speaking to someone off camera at ABC News, clearly frustrated, claiming that she had the story about late sex offender Epstein’s alleged crimes as far back as three years ago.

 Following an ABC News statement, Robach released her own statement about the clip, claiming that ABC News wouldn’t air the story in 2015 because there wasn’t enough corroboration on the allegations.
 The allegations, she said in the clip, stemmed from an interview with Epstein accuser Virginia Roberts Giuffre.
-But in the leaked video, Robach never mentions corroboration issues and seems to suggest that the story was stopped by the network because Epstein wasn’t well known, and because the British Royal Family had threatened the network over allegations involving Prince Andrew.
+But in the leaked video, Robach never mentioned corroboration issues and seemed to suggest that the story was stopped by the network because Epstein wasn’t well known, and because the British Royal Family had threatened the network over allegations involving Prince Andrew.

 “We’ve got the full story, and we think you’re going to be fascinated by it,” Kelly said in the first video posted to her new Instagram account, which had less than 8,000 followers on Friday morning.